nielsdoorn/nielsdoorn.github.io/index.md

 ## Niels Doorn, Ph.D. student in Computer Science Education (CSEd)

 My name is Niels Doorn, I work at [NHL Stenden University of Applied Sciences](https://nhlstenden.com) as a team leader / lecturer / researcher at the Informatics program in Emmen, The Netherlands.
-I am a Ph.D. student at the [Open Universiteit](https://ou.nl).
+I am a Ph.D. student at the [Open Universiteit](https://ou.nl), and this website is about my research into the sensemaking of creating software tests.

 ### Orcid